 - Close: The last price traded at the end of a candlestick formation

 - Market Direction: The distance between the high and low of a candlestick, as well as the relation of the closing price to the open.
 A candlestick is bullish if it closes above its open, and is bearish if it closes below its open.

 A candlestick consists of a body and tails (also known as wicks).
 The body of the candlestick is the range between the open and close.
 The tails of the candlestick represent the distance between the upper and lower extremes in relation to the body.

 A doji is a candlestick that has a closing price that is very near to its opening price.
 The anatomy of the doji is unique to other candlesticks, in that the range of its body is very small or nonexistent.
 Often, the entire body of a doji can be represented by a single horizontal line, closely resembling a cross or an addition sign.
 The length of its tails, or the vertical range of the candlestick varies depending upon the magnitude of price action outside of the open and closing price.

 The doji is one of the most readily identified chart patterns among technical traders.
-It is seen to be a neutral pattern, in that neither buyers nor sellers could win the battle to move the prospective market substantially higher or lower during the specified period.
+They are seen to be a neutral pattern, in that both the bulls and the bears failed to move the prospective market substantially higher or lower during the specified period.
 A doji is often an indicator of a pending breakout, as the formation itself signals a compression of price action and consolidating market conditions.

-Technical traders and chartists interpret the doji in a number of different ways.
+Technical forex traders and chartists interpret the doji in a number of different ways.
 On a stand alone basis, the doji can be seen as a momentary pause in a longer term trend, or possibly an exhaustion point in price action.
-When used as part of a more complex chart pattern, the doji can function as a signal of market reversal, or pending breakout.
+When used as part of a more complex chart pattern, the doji can function as a signal of market reversal, align a trade's stop-loss and profit target, or to identify a pending breakout.
 Morning stars and evening stars are examples of the doji candlestick being used within a larger chart pattern.